 It’s easy to point fingers and blame the other person when you’re upset, but thinking “it’s his fault I’m having a bad day!” or “it’s her fault we’re in this mess!” will only worsen your relationship.
 Instead, try to take some responsibility for the situation.
 And, if you find that you upset your partner as well, make an apology.
-Which may in turn influence them to apologize too.
+This may in turn influence them to apologize too.
 We can’t predict or control what happens in a relationship, but we can control how we react to negative situations.

 It’s not fair to your partner when you jump to conclusions about them that aren’t based on real evidence.
 Such as assuming they’re having an affair when they come home late from work.
 Even though they tell you it’s because they had to work overtime.
 It’s important to see your significant other for who they are and learn not to blow little things out of proportion.

 When you start to compare your significant other to your ideal partner, you’re placing unrealistic expectations on them.
 Even comparing them to your friend’s partner or your old partner can be harmful.
 It’s important to respect who your current partner is, and understand that they’re not perfect.
 If there are qualities or traits you admire in someone else, just let your partner know what they did and find out if it’s something they’re willing to change.